szingaro/bopl-website/pages/index.md

 permalink: /
 section: home
 intro_paragraph: >-
-  We are continuously monitoring the COVID-19 situation from local authorities and the World Health Organization.
-If necessary, alternative solutions, such as postponement, remote presentations, etc will be looked into and identified.
+  <span class="glyphicon glyphicon-info-sign"></span> We are continuously monitoring
+  the COVID-19 situation both from local authorities and the World Health Organization.
+  If necessary, alternative solutions, such as postponement or remote presentations will be looked into and identified.
+More info will be provided in the next weeks (before middle April).

 ---

 The Bologna Federated Conference on Programming Languages brings together the following top level international conferences related to programming languages, and software architectures.

 * [30th International Symposium on Logic-Based Program Synthesis and Transformation](https://nms.kcl.ac.uk/maribel.fernandez/LOPSTR2020/)